 TechGirls Program Coordinator + Regional Coordinator for Europe and Eurasia (EUR) and South and Central Asia (SCA)

-Molly is inspired and energized by the ingenuity of young people and believes that global education and youth empowerment are crucial to investing in communities and creating long-term sustainable impacts.
-She is committed to advocating for gender equity and equipping young women to advance in STEM fields.
+Molly is inspired and energized by the ingenuity of young people and believes that globally youth education is an important community investment and creates long-term sustainability.
+She is committed to equipping young women to advance in the STEM fields.
 Studying abroad and working with international students sparked Molly's passion for cross-cultural education, which led to interning for the Friends of the American University of Afghanistan supporting students in Kabul.
 Her AmeriCorps service years with City Year allowed her to foster student growth in academic and social-emotional capacities and facilitate projects to benefit school communities amidst COVID-19.
 Molly holds a B.A. in Communication Studies from Kansas State University, where she was also inducted into the Phi Beta Kappa Honor Society.
 Outside TechGirls responsibilities, she enjoys walking dogs, hiking, and frequenting thrift stores for bargains.

 Nana Bruce-Amanquah